SPO killed, his brother injured in militant firing in J-K's Budgam | Law-Order

 Militants on Saturday shot dead a special police officer (SPO) and injured his brother in Budgam district of Jammu and Kashmir, officials said.

-''At about 8.35 pm, terrorists fired at and critically injured SPO Ishfaq Ahmad near his residence at Chadbugh in Budgam,'' one of the officials said.
+''Around 8:35 pm, terrorists fired at and critically injured SPO Ishfaq Ahmad near his residence at Chadbugh in Budgam,'' an official said.

-They said in the firing, Ahmad's brother Umar Jan, too, received bullet injuries.

-They were taken to SKIMS Hospital in Bemina where Ahmad died, the officials said.
+In the firing, Ahmad's brother Umar Jan was also injured, the officials said, adding both of them were taken to the SKIMS Hospital in Bemina where Ahmad died.

-Apni Party chief Altaf Bukhari said such acts of violence have no place in our society.
+Condemning the incident, Apni Party chief Altaf Bukhari said such acts of violence have no place in society.
+The BJP's Jammu and Kashmir unit also condemned the killing, terming it barbaric and cowardly.

-''I unreservedly condemn the dastardly & cowardly attack on the J&K police SPO Ishfaq Ahmad and his younger brother in Budgam.
-We stand with the family in this terrible time.
-Such acts of violence have no place in our society and only add to our collective tragedies and miseries,” he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)